There are pros and cons for both.

 Bring warm clothes.
 The sky does cool down after dark, even in summer.

 Great Barrier Island is an island, 88km north east of Auckland, New Zealand.
-The island is stunning, but isolated.
+The island is stunning, but not for everyone.
+It's off the grid and isolated.
+It's pristine and quiet.

 A great place to stay to enjoy the dark sky is the XSPOT, where you can enjoy a private dark sky experience over winter at a reduced rate.
-You can find more info on xspot.co.nz.
+You can find more info on xspot.co.nz here.

-To come stargazing on Great Barrier Island, you will have to stay overnight, as the last plane leaves around 7pm in summer.
+To come stargazing on Great Barrier Island, you will have to stay overnight, as the last plane leaves around 7pm in summer, earlier in winter and the ferry goes up to 7 times a week in summer, but only 3 or 4 times a week in winter.

 If your travel schedule allows, come for at least two nights, longer if you can.
 Staying longer increases your chances of a successful dark sky experience!

 There are many well maintained walking tracks.
-It is a haven for many endangered birds, and seals, dolphins and orca can be spotted in the ocean surrounding the island.
+The island is a haven for many endangered flora and fauna: seals, dolphins and orca can be spotted in the ocean surrounding the island.
 It is the perfect place to unwind and ground yourself here on earth.

 We recommend a minimum age of 8 years old for our Look Up and Get Lost group experience.
 Many younger children find an evening tour lasting for an hour and a half too long and tiring.
 However, you know your child best and will know if they will enjoy the experience and be able to concentrate for that long.

 A great option for a family is to book a Heavens Above Dark Sky Experience.
-We can then tailor your tour to the needs of your family with activities targeted at your children (from 5 years up) and have more time to answer the questions from their inquisitive minds.
+During this private experience, we can then tailor your experience to the needs of your family, with activities targeted at your children (from 5 years up) and have more time to answer the questions from their inquisitive minds.
 In autumn, winter and spring we can start these experiences earlier in the evening, just as it is starting to get dark, to make it as accessible for your children as possible.
 Talk to us and we can discuss what will work best for your family.

 A child is under 13 years old.